psce4all/pspe4all-psptests/README.md

 # pspe4all-psptests
-tests using for pspe4all project
+tests for using with pspe4all project